Lagyna railway station: Facilities

 The original station buildings are rundown and almost abandoned.
 As of (2020) the station is unstaffed.

 Services

 As of 2020, Lagyna is only serviced by one daily pair of Regional trains, Alexandroupoli–Ormenio.

 Between July 2005 and February 2011 the Friendship Express (an international InterCity train jointly operated by the Turkish State Railways (TCDD) and TrainOSE linking Istanbul's Sirkeci Terminal, Turkey and Thessaloniki, Greece) passed through Lagyna, but did not call at the station.

+As of October 2024 all services are run as a rail-replacement bus service.